 One major fault that is often found with New Years resolutions is the lack of longevity in the commitment.
 I have a secret for you.
 We are not perfect.
 What tends to happen is that we make a resolution and the first time we miss a workout or splurge instead of paying a credit card off, we become discouraged and decide that we may as well give it up because we've failed ourselves.
 I implore you to give yourself some grace.
 Go into the year knowing that you are not perfect and having an off day, week, or even month does not mean that you cannot reach your goal.

-I don't care what social media tells you, I hope you turn over a new leaf in 2020.
+I don't care what social media tells you, I hope you turn over a new leaf in the new year.

 I hope you "New Year, New Me" your way into more happiness and more life.

 Cheers to a new year and a new you.